sectrean/di-kit/README.md

 ### Lifetimes

-Lifetimes control how services are created:
+Lifetimes control how function services are created:

-- **Singleton**: Only one instance of the service is created and reused every time it is resolved from the container.
+- `Singleton`: Only one instance of the service is created and reused every time it is resolved from the container.
 This is the default lifetime.
-- **Scoped**: A new instance of the service is created for each child scope of the container.
+- `Scoped`: A new instance of the service is created for each child scope of the container.
 See [Scopes](#scopes) for more information.
-- **Transient**: A new instance of the service is created every time it is resolved from the container.
+- `Transient`: A new instance of the service is created every time it is resolved from the container.

-Specify a lifetime when registering a function for a service:
+Specify a lifetime when registering a function service:

 ```go
 c, err := di.NewContainer(